YUMI – Multiboot USB Creator

 - Your selection of ISO Files

-Feel free to inform me of unlisted Live Linux distributions or version revisions, and I will do my best to update YUMI to support them.
+Please inform me of unlisted "FREE" Live Linux distributions or version revisions, and I will attempt to update YUMI to support them.
+Software developers who wish to have their "PAID" software added, can send me a copy to try.

 How to Create a MultiBoot USB Flash Drive (Windows)